We Handle All The Planning

 Download HereFAQs

 Each project is inspected by VANTAGE Building Control, an industry-approved body, to guarantee that it meets or exceeds building standards.
 VANTAGE are registered by The Building Safety Regulator (BSR) and are a registered Building Control Approver (RBCA).
+Please note for models in the 3632 range, building control is not always necessary.

 Initially, we will prepare and submit the application to your LPA.
 Once validated (which can take up to four weeks), the planning application process takes eight weeks.
 Here’s how it works…